qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Injuries

-- **Bruised**: punch, winded, fall, kicked in the tender bits.
+- **Bruised:** punch, winded, fall, kicked in the tender bits.
 You might feel this in the morning but rub some dirt on it and you'll shake it off in a few minutes.
-- **Bloodied**: stab, cut, internal bleeding.
+- **Bloodied:** stab, cut, internal bleeding.
 Requires a good night’s rest and treatment; take too many and you'll bleed out.
-- **Broken**: rib, limb, concussed, you're done for the day; maybe the week.
+- **Broken:** rib, limb, concussed, you're done for the day; maybe the week.
-- **Buried**: You’re dead, but maybe you can bargain with Death to earn a new `Name`?
+- **Buried:** You’re dead, but maybe you can bargain with Death to earn a new `Name`?
 I'm sure it'll be fine...
 Death is a nice guy?

 #### Help
 After a roll, if the fiction dictates, a character may ask another character for help.
 The helping player rolls (including any applicable `Names`) and both characters share the consequences.